onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-62468 The VNF **MUST** allow all configuration data shall to be edited through a NETCONF <edit-config> operation.
 Proprietary NETCONF RPCs that make configuration changes are not sufficient.
 * R-01382 The VNF **MUST** allow the entire configuration of the VNF to be retrieved via NETCONF's <get-config> and <edit-config>, independently of whether it was configured via NETCONF or other mechanisms.
 * R-28756 The VNF **MUST** support **:partial-lock** and **:partial-unlock** capabilities, defined in RFC 5717.
 This allows multiple independent clients to each write to a different part of the <running> configuration at the same time.
 * R-83873 The VNF **MUST** support **:rollback-on-error** value for the <error-option> parameter to the <edit-config> operation.
-If any error occurs during the requested edit operation, then the target database (usually the running configuration) will be left affected.
+If any error occurs during the requested edit operation, then the target database (usually the running configuration) will be left unaffected.
 This provides an 'all-or-nothing' edit mode for a single <edit-config> request.
 * R-68990 The VNF **MUST** support the **:startup** capability.
 It will allow the running configuration to be copied to this special database.
 It can also be locked and unlocked.
 * R-68200 The VNF **MUST** support the **:url** value to specify protocol operation source and target parameters.
 The capability URI for this feature will indicate which schemes (e.g., file, https, sftp) that the server supports within a particular URL value.
 The 'file' scheme allows for editable local configuration databases.
 The other schemes allow for remote storage of configuration databases.
 * R-20353 The VNF **MUST** implement at least one of the capabilities **:candidate** or **:writable-running**.
 If both **:candidate** and **:writable-running** are provided then two locks should be supported.